terminatedNULL/terminatedNULL/README.md

 ```

 ```
-⁃ I'm a backend developer specializing in C, C++, and Kotlin.
+⁃ I'm a backend developer specializing in C, C++, and Kotlin - but aim to be a jack of all trades (master of some).
-⁃ I run Xephyrous Development, we do some fun stuff.
+⁃ I run Xephyrous Development, a personal programming group creating and supporting various projects.

-"An idiot admires complexity.
-A genius admires simplicity." -Terry A. Davis
+- I'm part of the Neoreva team, helping create next-gen modern software solutions.
 ```

 <!--START_SECTION:waka-->